XPIAN/xpian.github.io/baptisminearlychristianity.md

 [^9]: See for example, Origen's *Homilies on Leviticus* 8:3, Origen's
     *Commentaries on Romans* 5:9 and Cyprian's *Letters* 64.

-[^10]: Tertullian's *On Baptism*, chapter 17 mentions children being
+[^10]: Tertullian's *On Baptism*, chapter 18 mentions children being
-    baptised but seems to argue against it as an unwise and unnecessary practice.
+    baptized but seems to argue against it as an unwise and unnecessary practice.
 This passage, written around the beginning of the third century is the earliest explicit reference to baptizing children that I am aware of.